Shiva (1989 Telugu film): Casting

 Shiva is Nagarjuna's 17th film as an actor.
 Varma found him the only actor who could understand his perspective.
 Nagarjuna and Varma had discussed astronomy and realised that they shared similar sensibilities.
 That, and Varma's passion for and dedication to films, prompted Nagarjuna to work with him.
 Amala, who worked with Nagarjuna in Chinababu (1988), was chosen as the female lead.
 Shiva was the first film in her career where the script was explained shot by shot.
 When Varma approached Rohini to dub Amala's portions, she agreed to dub for Amala after watching about three reels of footage.

 Varma chose Raghuvaran to play the local crime boss, Bhavani.
 Varma wanted him to underplay the character, which was based on real life.
 Before accepting the role, Raghuvaran studied the mannerisms and lifestyles of mob leaders and criminals in Mumbai for 20 days.
-Varma wanted to name the characters played by Nagarjuna and Raghuvaran as Bhavani and Shiva respectively.
-Nagarjuna liked the name Shiva to his character in the film and expressed the same during narration.
-Varma then reversed the names.
+Varma wanted to name the characters played by Nagarjuna and Raghuvaran as Bhavani and Siva respectively.
+At Nagarjuna's request, he reversed the names.
 Varma chose newcomers Chakravarthy, Jithendra, and Ramjagan to play J. D., Chinna, and Naresh after auditioning them at Annapurna Studios.
 Uttej, one of Varma's assistant directors, played a comic role of a server in the college canteen.
 He recommended Varma to cast Sushma for Keerthi's role.

 P. Sai Kumar was initially supposed to play J. D., but the role went to Chakravarthy.
-Despite an unsuccessful screen test, Varma selected Chakravarthy after a meeting on the next day.
+Varma met the latter on the film's sets and asked him to perform a scene of his choice.
+Despite an unsuccessful screen test, Varma selected Chakravarthy after a meeting on the next day after observing the depth in his expression.
 Seasoned actors such as Murali Mohan, Gollapudi Maruti Rao, Kota Srinivasa Rao, Subhalekha Sudhakar, and Saichand played supporting roles.
 Bharani agreed to play Bhavani's assistant, Nanaji, at Varma's insistence.
 Producer Akkineni Venkat made a cameo appearance as one of Bhavani's clients, and Siva Nageswara Rao dubbed his portion.
 Brahmaji was cast as Bhavani's henchman.